How to keep your kids safe on YouTube

 This one is a bit more extreme and definitely an annoyance, especially if you use YouTube a lot yourself.
 When you turn off your watch history, you don't get any personalised videos in your feed.
 It's subscriptions only.
 This is useful if you only want a very tailored experience for your child.
 They only get to see what they've subscribed to, so there's less chance of them watching something you don't approve of.

 It's also the only reliable way to turn off YouTube Shorts.
 When you turn off your watch history, you no longer get any shorts recommended to you.
 You have to use the search feature to look for them instead.
+I feel like this one is really impactful as the beauty of Shorts is that you get them recommended to you and you swipe until you find one you like.
+Having to type and search for them takes a lot of the fun out of that.

 Be present when your child watches YouTube